-6.3.2.6.3.4.
+6.3.4.
 Life support requirements within an Embedded Network

 - (a) Where the FRMP of a parent NMI becomes aware of a life support requirement within the embedded network, the FRMP must advise the DNSP of the parent that life support requirements are needed.
-The FRMP must follow the B2B procedures in this instance. - (b) Where the FRMP of a child NMI becomes aware of a life support requirement within the embedded network, the FRMP is to advise the Exempt Embedded Network Service Provider (EENSP). - (a)(c) The EENSP as per their obligations under the AER exempt network guideline must advise the parent FRMP of the Parent NMI of the Embedded Network and the FRMP of the parent is to advise the DNSP. - (a) In the diagram below, a Life Support situation is identified by a party other than a Retailer. - (b) Once notified, the Retailer will then update their records, and then broadcast an update of the Life Support details to the DNSP and other parties as contractually agreed, via the Life SupportCustomer Details Notification transaction.
+The FRMP must follow the B2B procedures in this instance. - (b) Where the FRMP of a child NMI becomes aware of a life support requirement within the embedded network, the FRMP is to advise the Exempt Embedded Network Service Provider (EENSP). - (c) The EENSP as per their obligations under the AER exempt network guideline must advise the parent FRMP of the Parent NMI of the Embedded Network and the FRMP of the parent is to advise the DNSP.